umbraco/Umbraco.Packages/README.md

 # Umbraco.Packages

-This is an issue tracker for the Umbraco Package team.
-We will organize the issues into [projects](https://github.com/umbraco/Umbraco.Packages/projects) and work on one project at a time.
+Welcome to the GitHub home of the Umbraco Package team!

+The issue tracker is used for tracking Package Team tasks, but is open for community involvement.
+It is also used for managing bugs and feature requests relating to the packages section of the [Our website](https://github.com/umbraco/OurUmbraco).

+The Package Team also maintain:

+- [UmbPack](https://github.com/umbraco/umbpack) - CLI tool to use in CI/CD to upload Umbraco .zip packages
+- [Package Templates](https://github.com/umbraco/Package.templates) - a collection of templates for starting package development

 ## Issues

-The issue tracker is used for tracking the Package Team tasks, but is also open for community involvement.
 We have the following three issue types you can add to this tracker:

 ### Feature request